github-education-resources/guide/docs/index.md

 * Individuals can only see repositories when explicitly given access, i.e. students are blocked from seeing one another's work.
 * Requires manual repository and permission setup.

-Forking & collaborating is how we work at GitHub, and how many other companies and open source projects work.
-Rather than trying to restrict visibility between students, embracing the potential of them learning from one another's work (through [the forking method][forks]) is encouraged :mortar_board:
+We use pull requests to collaborate within GitHub, as do many other companies and open source projects.
+Rather than trying to restrict visibility between students, embracing the potential of them learning from one another's work (through [the forking method][forks]) is encouraged, when possible :mortar_board:

 ### 5. Get started with Git and GitHub